Module Catalogue 2023/24

 Students successfully completing the module will be able:

-4. To demonstrate practical skills in observational, narrative and poetic uses of film form
+4. To demonstrate practical skills in a range of documentary film practices

 5. To show technical competence alongside the ability to express feelings and reflections about the social and historical world through film